When the unimaginable happened, New York Life insurance, paired with two riders, protected the Tang family financially.

 The Tang family left their home in Vietnam to build a better life in America.
 From left to right: Ngoc Anh, Stephen, Nancy, Jimmy.

 The money helped the family get back on its feet.
-Stephen bought more insurance on the advice of his New York Life financial professional, Annie Vu.
-She said it was important to get more protection since he was a single parent.
+Stephen bought more insurance based on the advice of his New York Life financial professional, Annie Vu.
+She told him it was important to get more protection since he was a single parent.

-Only three years later, the Tangs suffered another shocking blow: Stephen was diagnosed with Stage 4 liver cancer and died shortly thereafter.
-Nancy was still a senior in high school and Jimmy was a recent college graduate.
+Only three years later, the Tangs suffered another shocking blow: Stephen was diagnosed with Stage 4 liver cancer, and he died shortly thereafter.
+Nancy was still a senior in high school, and Jimmy was a recent college graduate.

 The experience of the people described in this material may not be representative of the experiences of other clients.
 Experiences obtained by these people are not indicative of the future experiences that may be obtained.
 Certain conditions must be met to exercise policy riders.

 In most jurisdictions, the New York Life Custom Whole Life form number is ICC18217-50P (4/18); The Waiver of Premium Rider form number is ICC17217-225R; The Accidental Death Benefit Rider form number is ICC17217-200R.
 State variations apply.
 SMRU 182036.